s-pangburn/small/docs/api-endpoints.md

 ### Follows

-- `GET /api/follows/:follower_id`: get all follows for a user
+- `GET /api/follows/:followerId`: get all follows for a user
-- `GET /api/follows/:followee_id`: get all followers for a user
+- `GET /api/follows/:followeeId`: get all followers for a user
 - `POST /api/follows`
+- `DELETE /api/follows/:id`

+### Likes

+- `GET /api/likes/:userId`: get all likes for a user
+- `GET /api/likes/:postId`: get all likes for a post
+- `POST /api/likes`
-- `DELETE /api/follows/follow_id`
+- `DELETE /api/likes/id`